tlehman/go-websocket/README.md

 Each vertex has up to four edges, which can connect to adjacent vertices of the same color.
 This defines an implicit graph.

+Using the implicit graph, a `ComponentMap` object is used to find the connected components, then expose an iterator that visits each component once.

 ![edges only to adjacent pieces of same color](img/edges.png)

 # Algorithms